Klosmi/html-basics/HTML-CSS basics.md

 - to include it into our main SCSS, we use
        **`@use './reset' as *;`**
-       💡 note that the no need to include now the `.scss` part
+       💡 note that no need to include now the `.scss` part at the end
  - eg.:
       ```
         @use './reset' as *;